Azure/azure-powershell/documentation/troubleshoot-ci.md

 ### Solution

-See test run report in src/Publish/TestResults and fix failures related to your changes.
+See test reports in artifacts/Test and fix failures related to your changes.

 In case you see more failures, please contact test owning team.
 Common way is to find a person who edited the cmdlet or test last.
 Networking tests are also marked with header like this to simplify team search: `[Trait(Category.Owner, Category.TeamAlias)]`